vOptSolver/vOptSpecific.jl/README.md

 ```
 julia> using vOptSpecific
 ```
+vOptSpecific is ready.
+See examples for further informations.
 Have fun with the solver!
-Get a look on examples.

 ## Examples